ckan/ckan/doc/contributing/frontend/index.rst

         sudo apt-get install npm

-    For more information, refer to the |nodejs| `website
+    For more information, refer to the |nodejs| `instructions
     <https://nodejs.org/en/download/package-manager/#debian-and-ubuntu-based-linux-distributions>`_.

 Less can then be installed via the node package manager (npm).